10 Fun Things to do with kids in Macon, GA

 Situation Room is a great outside-the-box place to take your kids, especially in groups and for birthday parties, or you can do an escape room as a family!
+They even offer Dodgeball Archery (which is just like it sounds).
 Kids really immerse themselves in our two themed

 Stellar and Red vs Blue.

 In Stellar, you and your kids become space explorers tasked with escaping a crashed spacecraft before all systems fail.
 In Red vs Blue, your kids become army soldiers that must escape their base which is under attack.
 Both rooms have an hour limit, and special clues are available for kids as often as they need them.
 Kids have fun, learn teamwork, and solve puzzles together, leaving with a sense of accomplishment, camaraderie, and fun.

 Situation Room also has a brand-new Virtual Reality experience with state-of-the-art VR technology.
 Kids can ride dragons, escape rooms, explore castles, and more with our HTC Vive Pro.